agung2001/hands-on-vue/README.md

 This project is a simple modal/popup project that uses Vue 3 and Tailwind CSS.
 This project has some advanced features like :

-- Dynamic routes using vue-router
+- Dynamic routes using vue-router including 404 page
 - Modal/Popup components with delay and transition
-- Navigation between pages
-- 404 page
 - Posts page with fetch from jsonplaceholder
 - Post page with fetch from jsonplaceholder
+- Tasks page with pinia store
+- Pinia store with async actions
 - Reference page displaying input element with ref
 - Watch page displaying watch and watchEffect